hlpostman/Flicks/README.md

 	- [x] Movie info scrolls over poster backdrop
 	- [x] Movie overview is in fixed-size area, using its own scrollview to accommodate varying length descriptions
 	- [x] Cast headshots and names appear in collection view
-	- [x] Tap to dismiss info scroll view and reset the overview and cast collection views to original positions
+	- [x] Tap to dismiss info scroll view and reset the overview text and cast collection views to original un-scrolled positions

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):